AccessDenied21Kubiko/Kubiko/README.md

 ### TEACHERS

-- POST /sensei/course creates Course room
+- [x] POST /sensei/course creates Course room
+- [x] GET /sensei/course gets all created course
-- GET /sensei/students/:courseId Gets all student in the course
+- [x] GET /sensei/students/:courseId Gets all student in the course
 - GET /sensei/course/overall/:userId Gets overall marks of the student
-- POST /sensei/createQuiz creates a new quiz
+- POST /sensei/createQuiz creates a new quiz (**Important**)
 - POST /sensei/question creates a new Question
 - DELETE /sensei/course Deletes the course for all student